NumEconCopenhagen/projects-2024-jonas-mads/dataproject/README.md

   - **Note: This graph cannot be loaded in github, as plotly plots are not supported by github.**

 ## Usage
-To run the code, ensure you have a valid FRED API key set up in the `fred = Fred(api_key='your_api_key_here')` line.
+To run the code, ensure you have a valid FRED API key set up.
 This is a free API key, which can be generated here: https://fred.stlouisfed.org/docs/api/api_key.html.
 I have pasted my API key in the code, so that it runs and this can be used too.

 ## Dependencies
 The project relies on several external libraries, which need to be installed for the script to function correctly: